Maurice Evans (American football)

 Maurice D. Evans (born August 14, 1988) is a former gridiron football defensive end.
 He was signed by the New York Giants as an undrafted free agent in 2009.
 He played college football at Penn State.

 Evans has also been a member of the Tampa Bay Buccaneers, Carolina Panthers and Chicago Bears.

-Early years
+Early life

 While playing for Christ The King Regional High School, Evans was a 4-star recruit by rivals.com and a First-team all state selection and was ranked the nations sixth best defensive end coming out of high school after recording 92 tackles, four sacks and four fumble recoveries as a senior.
 Evans was named an Army All-American as a senior and played in the U.S. Army All-American Bowl.
 He was heavily recruited by USC, Penn State, and Notre Dame.

 College career

 Evans was an immediate contributor in 2006 as a true freshman, seeing action in all 13 games.
 He recorded 12 tackles (7 solo), 3.5 tackles for loss and 1.5 sacks.
 He would be named to the First-team of the Sporting News's the All-Big Ten Freshman Team.
 In 2007—Evans' first starting season at defensive end—Evans recorded 12.5 sacks (including 3.5 against Indiana).
 He also had 54 tackles, with 21.5 tackles for loss, to go with the 12.5 sacks, broke up 3 passes in coverage, and forced 5 fumbles.
 He was a finalist for the Ted Hendricks Award as a sophomore.

 By the start of the 2008 season Evans had been named to numerous preseason All-American teams, including Phil Steele's All-American first-team.
 He was also on the 2008 Bednarik, Lombardi, and Nagurski award watchlists.

 In 10 games in 2008, Evans recorded just 34 tackles, 4.5 tackles for loss, and 3 sacks.
 Evans elected to leave Penn State after to 2008 season and enter the NFL draft.
 He trained for the NFL Scouting Combine at Power Train Sports Performance in Millersville, Pennsylvania.